Chipboard vs Plywood: Strength, Weight, Price & Uses

 When Should I Use Chipboard Over Plywood

 Chipboard is affordable and can be used for almost any non-load-bearing construction.
 Being made from recycled wood shavings bonded together with resin, it isn’t as strong or damp-proof as plywood.
 Its design also isn’t considered uniform (with its mismatched woodchip patterns), so it requires finishing and painting to look nice.
-However, the benefit of its makeup is that it creates a high core density, making it ideal for projects that require acoustic resonance.
+However, its makeup benefits by creating a high core density, making it ideal for projects that require acoustic resonance.

 Because of its versatility, low price tag, and sturdy material, chipboard is better used over plywood for: